 Nature’s Treatment is District #7.

 The Illinois Department of Public Health has 30 business days to review complete applications from the date the Department receives them.
 The Department has 15 days after an application is approved to issue a registry identification card.
+(Please note that it is currently taking patients 60-90 days to receive their medical cannabis card.)

 No. A veteran who has received treatment at a VA hospital is deemed to have a bona fide physician-patient relationship with a VA physician, if the patient has been seen for his or her debilitating condition at the VA hospital in accordance with the VA hospital protocols.